 - Place buckwheat and chia seeds in a large bowl; pour boiling water over.
 Let stand for 20 minutes (buckwheat should be breaking down, much of the water is absorbed).

 - Preheat oven to 325F.
-Line a 9x5-inch loaf pan with parchment paper; grease or spray paper.
+Line 3 small baking pans with parchment paper; lightly grease or spray remaining sides.

 - Transfer roughly ⅔ of buckwheat mixture to a food processor or blender.
 Process, using ON/OFF pulses until almost , but not completely, smooth.
 Scrape back into bowl with remaining buckwheat.
 Vigorously stir to combine, also breaking up some of the remaining buckwheat.

 - Add the flaxseed meal, baking powder and salt to bowl, stirring until blended.
-Spoon and spread into prepared pan, smoothing the top.
+Spoon and spread into prepared pans, smoothing the tops.

-- Bake in preheat oven for 90 minutes until top appears dry and a toothpick inserted in center of loaf come out clean.
+- Bake in preheated oven for 90 minutes until top appears dry and a toothpick inserted in center of each loaf come out clean.

-- Transfer pan to a cooling rack and cool 10 minutes.
-Using parchment overhang, remove loaf from pan.
+- Transfer pans to a cooling rack and cool 10 minutes.
+Using parchment overhang, remove loaves from pan.
 Cool completely.
-Slice and eat (toasting optional, but recommended!)
+Slice each loaf into 8 slices and eat (toasting optional, but recommended!)